TiWo2012/sigmaLibs/README.md

 You can use the library by copying the `sigma` folder into your project.
 To use features like the Bubble sort algorithm you can include the `sigma/sigmaAlgo.hpp` file.
 Below is a list of the implemented features and in witch header file they are.
+Only files with the `sigma` prefix are allowed to be included but for `sigmaEditor.hpp` `editor.hpp` is needed to be in the same directory as `sigmaEditor.hpp`.

 ## implements:
 - various types (`sigmaDefines.hpp`)